Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **The "Rubber Duck Debugging" Rule:** Before you unleash your inner digital exorcist on a baffling bug, explain your code line by line to a rubber duck (or any inanimate object).
-You'll often spot the error before you finish your sentence – it's amazing how well rubber ducks listen (and they never judge your spaghetti code).
+- **Pro Tip:**  Before you write a single line of code,  ask yourself: "Could I achieve this with a well-placed `print()` statement and a cup of coffee?"
+You'd be surprised how many debugging headaches this simple act of preemptive Zen prevents.
+(Bonus points if the coffee is strong enough to fight off the existential dread of debugging.)

 ---

-### 📅 Last Updated: 2025-02-06 01:15
+### 📅 Last Updated: 2025-02-06 08:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!